 Best Brands: Panache, Sculptresse, Elomi, Ewa Michalak, Freya

-Swooping breasts are those that are full on the bottom and not very full on the top.
+Swooping breast types are those that are full on the bottom and not very full on the top.
 Typically, the swooping breast descends until the areola (nipple), and becomes fuller below the areola.
 The swooping breast can be either firm or soft, but is most often characterized by a combination of soft tissue on the top and firmer, fuller tissue on the bottom of the breast.

 Bra styles that work best for a swooping breast typically are shallow cups with a less round shape.
 Most seamless bras work well for a swooping breast, but keep in mind that soft cups and spacer foam are better suited to a soft breast tissue than a stiff, moulded foam cup.

 Best Brands: Fantasie, Chantelle, Montelle, Conturelle, Ewa Michalak

 Breasts that have lost their fullness over time, or after nursing or weight fluctuations, are referred to as soft or “deflated” breast types.
 This type of breast tissue is usually not as round or full as the used to be; they are usually either pendulous or swooping.

 Bras that have stretch in the cup are usually better suited to a breast that has lost fullness.
 This is because breast tissue that has softened is often not full enough to completely fill out a deep, round cup and a stiff bra construction can emphasize areas that are not completely filled out.
 A stretchier cup forms to the breast smoothly, eliminating any puckering in the fabric that might result from lost fullness.

 Best Brands: Chantelle, PrimaDonna, Empreinte, Conturelle, Van Elle